swith to German Vocalist Waltraud Rennebaum English Homepage Maalot, the new repertoire

 Besides Shoshan, Heike concentrates on chamber music with various ensembles and orchestras.

-Repertoire and concert ideas
+Music style, repertoire and concert ideas

-The appropriate setting for a Shoshan concert
+Appropriate setting for a Shoshan concert

 The Ensemble performs festive evening concerts in churches and synagogues as well as musical church services.
 Also commemorations, Bible exhibitions and conferences can get a special musical accent by a Shoshan concert.
 Because of the Hebrew colouring in style and language, the music is very suitable for literary recitals and exhibitions of Jewish and Christian artists.
 The duration and intention of the programme is usually arranged with the organizer.

-Festive or historical occasions for a Shoshan concert in the course of the year 2010
+Festive or historical occasions for a Shoshan concert

 INTERNATIONAL DAY of COMMEMORATION in Memory of the Victims of the HOLOCAUST (Jan.
 27)

-SHAVUOT (June 7 - 8) • PENTECOST (June 12)
+SHAVUOT • PENTECOST

-ISRAEL SUNDAY of the Cristian Churches (August 28)
+ISRAEL SUNDAY of the Cristian Churches

-ROSH HA SHANAH (Jewish New Year, Sept.
-29)
+ROSH HA SHANAH (Jewish New Year)

-YOM KIPPUR (Day of Atonement, Oct.
-8)
+YOM KIPPUR (Day of Atonement)

-SUKKOT (Feast of Tabernacles, Oct.
-13 - 19)
+SUKKOT (Feast of Tabernacles)

-SIMCHAT TORAH (Joyful celebration of the Torah, Oct.
-21)
+SIMCHAT TORAH (Joyful celebration of the Torah)

-ADVENT at the Weekends late November and in December
+ADVENT at the 4 Weekends before Christmas

-CHANUKAH (Feast of Dedication, December 21 - 28)
+CHANUKAH (Feast of Dedication)